willwx/sign-symmetry/README.md

  (Liao, Leibo, & Poggio, 2016) in place of standard SGD because it was found to improve training with sign-symmetry.
 It is implemented by extending `torch.optim.SGD`.

-Use demo.py to compare a sign-symmetry ResNet-18 model with a standard one (as defined in `torchvision.models`) to verify that the sign-symmetry model behaves as expected.

 It should be relatively straightforward to extend this package to support other network architectures.